 Emma is a 19-year-old entrepreneur who earns over \$40,000 a year.
-Her friends, who are the same age, are able to stay on their parents' health insurance plan.
-Unfortunately, her parents do not have employer-based health insurance, so for her that is not an option.
+Her friends, who are the same age, are able to stay on their parents' health insurance plans.
+Unfortunately, her parents do not have employer-based health insurance, so that is not an option for her.
 Where can Emma purchase health insurance?